-Urban flooding occurs when water flows into low-lying areas because it does not have a place to go.
+Urban flooding occurs when water flows into low-lying areas because development has occurred in the floodplains and the natural landscape is no longer able to properly disperse the water due to the increased area of impervious surfaces such as paved surfaces and building rooftops.
 This flooding occurs from a combination of excessive rainfall, snowmelt, saturated ground, and inadequate drainage, and is becoming more common in Michigan.
 Since development is occurring in floodplains, the natural landscape is unable to properly disperse water.
 For example, the Washington Bridge that crosses the Thunder Bay River acts as a dam during periods of high water, which causes water to backup and flood.
 This flooding is exacerbated from the debris left in the river from the demolition of the previous bridge, which makes the MidMichigan Medical Center- Alpena and the nearby residential, commercial, and industrial developments vulnerable to flooding.
 Urban flooding also has the potential to overflow onto docks or other structures with electricity running to them, which increases the risk for an electric shock drowning.
 Additionally, storm and sanitary sewers are unable to handle the water flows associated with storm events.